daminals/PixelScript-Director/Readme.md

 The generated images and audio are combined to create a movie file.
 7. Storage:
 All generated content, including the script, images, and audio, is stored in an S3 bucket for future reference.

+## Known Issues

+Occasionally, the final video will be corrupt, with the last few seconds of audio being cut, or the subtitles added improperly.
+This may be an issue with the amount of storage available to the lambda, or perhaps the way various components of the video are downloaded to the lambda.
+This issue is still a WIP.